Yashbhu/Yashbhu/README.md

-# Yash Bahuguna

-**Computer Science student at Maharaja Agrasen Institute of Technology**
+**Hi i am yash bahuguna a Computer Science student at Maharaja Agrasen Institute of Technology**
 Passionate about building scalable applications, exploring full-stack development, and solving real-world problems with clean code and efficient architecture.

 ---